GetTerminus/terminus-ui/DEVELOPMENT.md

 # Run all TypeScript tests and output coverage
 $ yarn run test:ci

+# Start the demo project and watch demo and lib files for changes
+# (don't forget to build the library first!)
+$ yarn run start:app

+# Test the demo app
+$ yarn run test:app

+# Lint the demo app
+$ yarn run lint:app

+# Create a commit with a helpful CLI tool
+$ yarn run cm

 # Add yourself as a contributor
 # See contribution types here: http://bnj.bz/3C1S0A0d1c3U